Soundaryas2005/RailwayTicketReservation/README.md

  Railway Ticket Reservation System

-This is a 10-mark prototype implementation of a **Railway Customer Management Software** developed in Java, containerized using Docker, and deployed on the Render free cloud platform.
+ Implementation of a **Railway Customer Management Software** developed in Java, containerized using Docker, and deployed on the Render free cloud platform.

  Developed in Java (JDK 17)
  Core functionality includes: